linegg/word-detector/README.md

 # word-detector - An easy-to-use vocabulary detection class for PHP

 ## Introduction
-Simple and easy to use sensitive word detection package, and supports ignoring English case.
+- Simple and easy to use sensitive word detection package, and supports ignoring English case.
+- PHP >= 7.0

 ## Installation
 ```sh